zjunlp/AutoSteer/README.md

 )
 ```
 ##### 1.1 Download Steer Matrix&Prober ckpt

-Visit https://huggingface.co/LewisSSSSSS/AutoSteer_ckpt to download the pretrained Steer Matrix and Prober checkpoints used in our experiments.
+Visit this [link](https://huggingface.co/LewisSSSSSS/AutoSteer_ckpt) to download the pretrained Steer Matrix and Prober checkpoints used in our experiments.
 If you prefer, you may also train them from scratch by yourself.
-Instructions can be found below.
+Instructions can be found in below pipelines.

 ---

 #### 2. Download Image Datasets